akshay-patel-y/170-project/starter/README.md

 - CD into the starter directory
 - If you want to run folders at a time Uncomment lines 293 - 307
 - Depending on which size of inputs you want to run, replce the word "temp" in line 294 with "small", "medium", or "large"
-- use the command python3 solve.py
+- use the command python3 solve.py in the terminal
 - if you want to run individual files uncomment lines 277 - 285
-- Use the command python3 solver.py inputs/inputs/{desidered size of graph}/{graph name}
+- Use the command python3 solver.py inputs/inputs/{desidered size of graph}/{graph name} in the terminal